What does business auto insurance cover?

 - Liability – though basic collision coverage will offer some liability protection, you may purchase additional or higher levels of this to cover expenses for your own vehicle, others involved in the incident, and items that may be damaged in a crash

-- Uninsured motorist coverage – if your business’s vehicle is hit by someone who is uninsured or underinsured, this feature will pay for your vehicle to be repaired even if the other person’s insurance will not
+- Uninsured/Underinsured motorist coverage – if your business’s vehicle is hit by someone who is uninsured or underinsured, this feature will pay for your vehicle to be repaired even if the other person’s insurance will not

-- Rental or borrowed vehicle insurance – it may be the case that your business needs to rent cars or vans, or borrow them from someone on occasion.
+- Hired or borrowed vehicle insurance – it may be the case that your business needs to rent cars or vans, or borrow them from someone on occasion.
 Their insurance may not cover the driver, and likely will not cover commercial use of the vehicle.
 This provision in your insurance will extend your coverage to these vehicles

 - Coverage for employees – If your employees use their own cars for business, their personal insurance may not provide the full range of coverage needed for business use